bcfus/unstoppable-stack/README.md

 ## Step 3 - Deploy back-end to Akash

+If you haven't already, take the time to read through the **Akash deployment documentation** and familiarize yourself with the concepts and steps involved [https://docs.akash.network/guides/deploy]([https://docs.akash.network/guides/deploy)

-You can deploy to Akash using the **standard Akash CLI** directly [https://docs.akash.network/guides/install](https://docs.akash.network/guides/install) but for the purpose of this guide, I am using **tombeynon's Akash Deploy UI** [https://github.com/tombeynon/akash-deploy](https://github.com/tombeynon/akash-deploy) which is a tool built on top of the standard CLI.
+You can deploy to Akash using the **standard Akash CLI** directly [https://docs.akash.network/guides/install](https://docs.akash.network/guides/install) but for the purpose of this guide, I am using **tombeynon's Akash Deploy UI** [https://github.com/tombeynon/akash-deploy](https://github.com/tombeynon/akash-deploy) which is a great tool built on top of the standard CLI.
 Steps for deploying to Akash using this tool are below.

 1. Start the **Akash Deploy UI** tool by running the following:
 	```